Accomplished, determined, courageous and enterprising.

 and look at this:-

-"Spearheading a digital marketing team of 10 associates to create campaigns worth half a million dollar and manage SEO"
+"Spearheading a digital marketing team of 10 associates to execute campaigns worth USD 500k and direct end-to-end SEO"

 This is how it works.

-A power verb gets it's name because of the power it lends to an information.
+A power verb gets its name because of the power it lends to your contributions.

-It drives more value out of the facts and present the data to the recruiters in a trail of .
+It drives more value out of the facts and presents the data to the recruiters in an effective manner.

 ✔ "Spearheading" is definitely a power verb